Skip to main content

 Open

 NNSA agreed with this recommendation.
 Per NNSA, as of October 2018, it was developing a plan and schedule for implementing Procurement Management Reviews (PMRs), which were to include monitoring how NNSA field offices manage older management and operating contract documents and use the results to improve access to such documents.
 In August 2022, NNSA officials told us the PMRs had been put on hold due to capacity issues and COVID interruptions, but that NNSA planned to start when feasible.
-We will continue to monitor how NNSA carries out its oversight of field offices contract document management practices.
+As of July 2024, NNSA had not restarted work to monitor how field offices manage older contract documents.

 Full Report